blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 minute
 Distance: 10 feet
 Duration: 1 hour
 On a point on the ground that you can see within range, you create a cylinder that is 10ft in diameter and 20ft tall.
 Runes appear wherever the cylinder intersects with the floor or other surface.
 Choose one or more of the following varieties of creature: celestials, elementals, fey, fiends, or undead.
 The circle's magic effects a relevant creature in the following ways:
 - Cannot normally enter the cylinder.
 Doing so with magic requires a successful charisma save.
 - Attack rolls against targets within the cylinder have disadvantage.
 - Creatures inside the cylinder are immune to being charmed, freightened, or posessed.

-When you cast this spell, you may instead cause relevant creatures within the cylinder, you may trap them inside and provide protections to those outside of it.
+When you cast this spell, you may instead trap a relevant creature inside the cylinder and provide protections to those outside of it.

 At higher levels: When cast as a higher spell, the duration increases an hour for each level above 3rd.